-- 1. Development shall not: - A. Increase flood elevations or decrease flood conveyance capacity upstream or downstream of the property holding; - B. Pose any increase in flood velocity or impairment of the hydrologic and hydraulic functions of streams and floodplains unless a water resource benefit is realized; - C. Unreasonably or unnecessarily degrade surface or groundwater quality; - D. Result in any new or additional expense to any person other than the applicant as a result of stormwater discharge; and - E. Violate any provision of this Ordinance either during or after construction. - 2.
-Development shall meet the stormwater management requirements of Article 5 as summarized in Table 2 of this Ordinance.
+- 1. Development shall not: - A. Increase flood elevations or decrease flood conveyance capacity upstream or downstream of the property holdings; - B. Pose any increase in flood velocity or impairment of the hydrologic and hydraulic functions of streams and floodplains unless a water resource benefit is realized; - C. Unreasonably or unnecessarily degrade surface or groundwater quality; - D. Result in any new or additional expense to any person other than the applicant as a result of stormwater discharge; and - E. Violate any provision of this Ordinance either during or after construction. - 2.
+Development shall meet comply with the stormwater management requirements of Article 5 as summarized in Table 2 of this Ordinance.

-- 3. Development that incorporates in-kind replacement with green infrastructure may be considered non-qualified development. - 4.
-A Watershed Management Permit may be issued without the applicant providing detention for the undeveloped area within the property holdings, and the Watershed Management Permit will require Schedule L per §302.2.B(6) of this Ordinance.
+- Development or redevelopment on property holdings that were subject to the detention requirements under a previously issued Sewerage System Permit or Watershed Management Permit shall comply with the detention requirements of Article 5 of this Ordinance regardless of the current property holding size. - Development that incorporates in-kind replacement with green infrastructure may be considered non-qualified development. - A Watershed Management Permit may be issued without the applicant providing detention for the undeveloped area within the property holdings, and the provided that the applicant Watershed Management Permit will require completes a Schedule L per §302.2.B(6) of this Ordinance.